greatspn/SOURCES/docs/INSTALL.md

 We offer a pre-installed VirtualBox machine image, based on Ubuntu, that ships with the GreatSPN framework already installed, with all the required dependencies.
-This is the easiest way to get GreatSPN together with the pre-compiled source, since you just have to download the image, but of course the VirtualBox machine will be slower than any native build.
+This is the easiest way to get GreatSPN together with the pre-compiled source, since you just have to download the image, but of course the VirtualBox machine will be slower than a native build.
 The VirtualBox image can be downloaded from this [repository](http://www.di.unito.it/~greatspn/VBox/).
 In case you need it, the root password of the VirtualBox image is: `user`